 Luckily, prepping your skin with hydration beforehand is going to work wonders for your makeup wear.
-The key here is to use the right product: rich, thick eye creams tend to be great for nighttime skin care, but when applied under concealer, they can feel heavy on the skin.
+Using rich, thick eye creams at night is great for skincare, but they can feel heavy when applied under concealer.

 That’s why it’s important to stick with a lightweight, serum-like consistency.
-A great example is our Perfect 10 Primer Serum, which not only blurs and smoothes the skin, but supplies it with all-day moisture that’s perfect for your peepers.
+Our Perfect 10 Serum Moisturizer blurs, smooths, and moisturizes the skin, making it ideal for your eyes.